ahgencer/podmod/README.md

 ### Will this work on other editions of Fedora?

-This has only been tested on Silverblue / Kinoite 36, but **will theoretically work** on other editions as well, including Workstation, Server, and CoreOS.
+This has only been tested on Silverblue / Kinoite (36 to 37), but **will theoretically work** on other editions as well, including Workstation, Server, and CoreOS.
 Think of it as an alternative to [dkms(8)](https://manpages.org/dkms/8), for cases where the module in question is either not packages for Fedora yet, or when the root filesystem is not writable.